geekydesigner/franklin/README.md

 ## Please Note

 This repo is a work-in-progress.
 I am currently experimenting with Gatsby for static site generation.
-This project is based on Bonnevill, a starter blog site created by [Morgan Baker](https://github.com/bagseye/bonneville).
+This project is based on Bonneville, a starter blog site created by [Morgan Baker](https://github.com/bagseye/bonneville).
 Follow the instructions below if you would like to clone the project from the original source.

 ## 🚀 Quick start